Aging, Dying & End-of-Life

 Together we create a welcoming and supportive environment where everyone feels comfortable sharing their thoughts, concerns, and experiences.
 Our communal knowledge, wisdom, resources and insights empower one another as we navigate the path of aging and end-of-life.

-Let’s Talk About Aging, Living, & Dying
+Let’s Talk About Aging, Dying & Death

 A facilitated small-group exploration with practical take-aways